MylesQuiambao/Attrition-Analysis/README.md

 A data analysis project wherein I use a binomial logistic regression model to predict employee turnover.

 # Project Background
 Salifort Motors' HR department is focused on boosting employee satisfaction to improve retention.
-The goal for this project is to examine the data and identify patterns that might predict employee attrition.
+The main goal for this project is to examine the data and identify patterns that might predict employee attrition.

 The HR team has a pressing question: What factors are driving employees to leave?